cmbush-11/Car-Karma/README.md

 To see the details of an individual salesperson, send a GET request to the listed URL, replacing id with that salesperson's integer ID.
 The IDs can be found in the list of all salespeople.

 To create a salesperson change the request format to JSON and send a POST request to the listed URL.
-The JSON should be in the following format, which will create a salesperson named Chester Arthur with the employee id.
-Note: This is different from the employee's ID in the database.
+The JSON should be in the following format, which will create a salesperson named Chester Arthur with the employee id POTUS21.
 ```
 {
   "first_name": "Chester",
   "last_name": "Arthur",
   "employee_id": "POTUS21"
 }
 ```
 To edit a salesperson, send a PUT request to the listed URl with the ID corresponding to the salesperson you wish to edit.
 Change the format to JSON.
 The JSON should be formatted just the same as when creating a salesperson.
 Simply replace the old value with the new one.